-Well this post sure is a long time coming!
+This post sure is a long time coming but it’s worth it!
 It was wayyyyyyyyy back in April that Emily and I officially started the wheels in motion (pun intended) on this Airstream makeover and the ol’ Cheerstream’s time in the beauty chair is finally up and she’s ready for her big reveal.
 Just in case you’re new here, visit this post to get caught up on what me and my bestie, Emily were up to this summer with this vintage Airstream.

 I should start by disclosing that although Em and I put in a hella lotta sweat (no tears thankfully) into this old tin can, we did heavily rely on a very skillful (and patient) contractor named Ron for most of the re-building and construction.
 That said, all the cuteness and fabulousness and 143 coats of white paint was 100% us.
 I’m also happy to report that we’re still friends!

 Sidenote & fun fact: This whole Airstream makeover was verrrrrrry close to becoming a professionally produced web series.
 We had a production & media company on board and ready to go….but long story short, as with many things in life the money part was a bit more tricky and unfortunately this wasn’t our time to shine.
 But in hindsight, there’s absolutely NO WAY we could’ve pulled this off in a week or whatever totally unreasonable time you see on tv when makeovers are done like magic.
 It’s not real people!